Harder, better, stronger sound comes to Google Home

 Dressed for business, built for partying

-In keeping with the minimalist aesthetic of products such as the Google Home Mini and Daydream View, the Google Home Max demonstrates that twill is the new piano black.
+In keeping with the minimalist aesthetic of products such as the Google Home Mini and Daydream View ($70.00 at Amazon.com), the Google Home Max demonstrates that twill is the new piano black.
 The whole front of the speaker is covered in a gray (chalk or charcoal) cloth while the back is a smooth, matte plastic.

 Surprise: the Max is big.
 It dwarfs the Google Home, and is roughly the same size as the Sonos Play:5 at 13 inches wide by 7.5 inches high and 6 inches deep.
 It tips the scales at a hefty 11.7 pounds, which you'll notice if you tip it vertically to form a stereo pair.
 I love the magnetic silicone base, which keeps the speaker stable in either horizontal or vertical orientation.